-The Group's income mainly consisted of brokerage fees and interest on margin loans, amounting to Baht 236 million and Baht 83 million for the year 2020, respectively, as discussed in Note 31 to the consolidated financial statements, representing 33 percent and 12 percent of the Group's total revenues.
+The Group's income mainly consisted of brokerage fees and interest on margin loans, amounting to Baht 121 million and Baht 138 million for the year 2024, respectively, as discussed in Note 29 to the financial statements.
 The subsidiary charges brokerage fees at percentages of trading volume, which are freely negotiated rate based on a sliding scale fee structure, whereas interest on margin loans is charged at fixed rates that are adjusted periodically based on market conditions and the competitive environment.
 Because of the size and volume of transactions, the large number of customers, the fees charged to customers being dependent on various factors, and the recognition of revenue from brokerage fees and interest on margin loans relies primarily on data processed by information systems, I addressed the measurement and occurrence of brokerage fees and interest on margin loans as a key audit matter.

 The audit procedures I performed were to assess and test, on a sampling basis, the subsidiary's internal controls relevant to recognition of brokerage fees and interest on margin loans, including computer-based controls relevant to the calculation of brokerage fees and interest on margin loans.
 I also tested, on a sampling basis, the brokerage rates, interest rates, calculation and account recording.
 In addition, I performed analytical procedures on brokerage fees and interest on margin loans and examined, on a sampling basis, material manual adjustments recorded via journal vouchers.